The critical conditions for success

 Strategy

-A relevant VAT strategy—correctly implemented—will allow the business to function effectively from any go-live, from both a tax and commercial perspective, so that it can generate sales and invoices, face fewer disputes with non-paying customers, remain tax compliant, and integrate the business on time and on budget.
+A relevant VAT strategy—correctly implemented—will allow the business to function effectively from any go-live, from both a tax and commercial perspective, so that it can generate sales and invoices, face fewer disputes with non-paying customers, remain tax compliant, and integrate the business on time and budget.

 Click picture to enlarge